chef/chef-web-docs/chef_master/source/install_chef_automate.rst

    The ``--association_user`` option will associate the ``user_name`` with the ``admins`` security group on the Chef server.

    An RSA private key is generated automatically.
 This is the chef-validator key and should be saved to a safe location.
-The ``--filename`` option will save the RSA private key to a specified path.
+The ``--filename`` option will save the RSA private key to the specified absolute path.

    For example: